History (HIS) Courses

 Topics vary with each scheduled offering.
 Refer to Student Planning's section information for descriptions of individual offerings, and applicability to distribution requirements.

-Prerequisites: Prerequisite: at least 0.5 credits in HIS
+Prerequisites: At least 0.5 credits in HIS

 Credits: 0.5-1